Tentative deal averts strike at New York City's largest produce market

 The market was to be closed on Monday for the Martin Luther King Jr. Day federal holiday.

-"We are happy that both sides were able to come together to reach this tentative agreement which will avoid an unnecessary walkout," market spokesman Robert Leonard told Reuters.
-"At the end of the day, discussions resulted in a fair package which goes a long way towards addressing the issues raised by management and labor."

-Hunts Point, which says it is the world's largest wholesale produce market, supplies about 60 percent of the produce in the New York City metropolitan area, Leonard said.
+Hunts Point, which says it is the world's largest wholesale produce market, supplies about 60 percent of the produce in the New York City metropolitan area, spokesman Robert Leonard said.

 Its customers primarily are small food markets and greengrocers, along with wholesalers and purveyors that sell produce to restaurants.

-Produce arrives at the giant market from around the world by truck, rail, ship and air.
+Produce arrives at the giant market from around the world by truck, rail, ship and air cargo.

 The market's employers are 150 businesses that bargain as a group, the union said.